anoff/blog/_posts/drafts/2018-11-XY-(audio)books-1.md

 - impact of tech on ethics and social norms

 As most people do, after getting new ideas from many books I like to talk with friends and colleagues what I would like to change in my life according to the things I just learned.
 In this blog series I want to share these ideas with you.
-It may also act as detailed (but biased) reviews to various books you might be interested in.
 My goal is not to provide a book review per-se but to interpret the things that are the biggest learnings for me personally.

 # My books in 2018